pyrde50/workout-logger/README.md

 - translations for all messages
 - fix full screen style in session
-- fix datepicker add session
+- fix back to end past workouts